pmaxwellward/manual/Migrate2.md

 # Migrating v1 Plugins to v2
-The API of VCV Rack 2 has been designed to be nearly backward-compatible with v1 plugins, so updating your plugin to v2 likely only involves a version update and a recompile.
+The API of VCV Rack 2 has been designed to be nearly backward-compatible with v1 plugins.
+This means that 90% of plugins will only require a version update and a recompile (a 1-line edit, 15 seconds of work).
+For the other 10% of plugins using advanced or unstable API feature, updating to v2 is easy and involves following a few search-and-replace steps.

 ### 1.1) Update `plugin.json` version string to v2